nyanmin23/LuCode/README.md

 2. Update your `.env` file in the `apps/server` directory with the appropriate connection details if needed.

-3. Generate the Prisma client and push the schema:
+3. Apply the schema to your database:
 ```bash
 pnpm db:push
 ```